sillygoose/sbhistory/README.md

 ```

 ## Use
-Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the datypu will be uploading.
+Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the data will be uploading.

-Copy the file `sample.yaml` to `sbhistory.yaml` and fill in the details for your local site and inverters.
+Rename the `sample_secrets.yaml` file to `secrets.yaml` and edit to match your site (if you don't wish to use secrets then edit `sbhistory.yaml` to remove the `!secret` references).
+The `secrets.yaml` file is tagged in the `.gitignore` file and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).

 Run the application from the command line using Python 3.7 or later:

 ```
     cd sbhistory